EUDR News & Updates β eudr.today

 At eudr.today, we track legislative developments, compliance deadlines and the impact on operators and traders across Romania and the European Union.

-- EU Information System: The IT platform for receiving due diligence statements is under development.
+- EU Information System: The IT platform for receiving due diligence statements continues to mature.
+The April 2026 implementing act is expected to clarify technical specifications.
 Learn more about the status of the information system.

 - Impact on Romania: As one of the EU's largest timber producers, Romania faces specific challenges related to traceability and compliance.
 Read the analysis of the impact on the Romanian forestry sector.